THUNLP-MT/TG-Reading-List/README.md

 * Amit, Moryossef and Yoav, Goldberg and Ido, Dagan.
 2019.
 [Step-by-Step: Separating Planning from Realization in Neural Data to Text Generation](https://arxiv.org/pdf/1904.03396).
 In *Proceedings of NAACL-HLT 2019*.
 * Sheng, Shen and Daniel, Fried and Jacob, Andreas and Dan, Klein.
 2019.
 [Pragmatically Informative Text Generation](https://arxiv.org/pdf/1904.01301).
 In *Proceedings of NAACL-HLT 2019*.
 * Fan, Angela and Lewis, Mike and Dauphin, Yann.
 2019.
 [Strategies for Structuring Story Generation](https://www.aclweb.org/anthology/P19-1254).
 In *Proceedings of ACL 2019*.
+* Wang, Liang and Zhao, Wei and Jia, Ruoyu and Li, Sujian and Liu, Jingming.
+2019.
+[Denoising based Sequence-to-Sequence Pre-training for Text Generation](https://arxiv.org/pdf/1908.08206).
+In *Proceedings of EMNLP 2019*. [[code](https://github.com/yuantiku/PoDA)]

 <h3 id="vae_based">Variational Autoencoder Based Methods</h3>